nus-cs2103-AY2223S1/tp/docs/team/ekweirui.md

 * **Team based tasks**:
     * Necessary general code enhancements:
-        * Refactoring of `contact` related commands to `person` after feedback from teammates ([#86](https://github.com/AY2223S1-CS2103T-T10-1/tp/pull/86))
+        * Refactored `contact` related commands to `person` after feedback from teammates ([#86](https://github.com/AY2223S1-CS2103T-T10-1/tp/pull/86))
     * Maintaining the issue tracker:
-        * Created and assigned the majority of labels and milestones
+        * Created and assigned the majority of labels and milestones.
-        * Resolved issues after a relevant PR has been merged
+        * Resolved issues after a relevant PR has been merged.

 * **Community**: